 Need more advice on solubility, usage and handling?
 Please email to: firstname.lastname@example.org

-|After receiving:||The packaging of the product may have turned upside down during transportation, resulting in the natural compounds adhering to the neck or cap of the vial. take the vial out of its packaging and gently shake to let the compounds fall to the bottom of the vial. for liquid products, centrifuge at 200-500 RPM to gather the liquid at the bottom of the vial. try to avoid loss or contamination during handling.
+||The packaging of the product may have turned upside down during transportation, resulting in the natural compounds adhering to the neck or cap of the vial. take the vial out of its packaging and gently shake to let the compounds fall to the bottom of the vial. for liquid products, centrifuge at 200-500 RPM to gather the liquid at the bottom of the vial. try to avoid loss or contamination during handling.

 |Tissue distribution study of columbianadin and its active metabolite columbianetin in rats.[Pubmed: 26115176]|

-|A valid and sensitive reverse-phase high-performance liquid chromatography (RP-HPLC) method was established and validated for the determination of columbianadin (CBN) and its active metabolite Columbianetin (CBT) in rat tissue samples.
-Sample separation was performed on a RP-HPLC column by using a mobile phase of MeOH-H2 O (75:25, v/v) at a flow rate of 1.0 mL/min.
-The calibration curves for Columbianetin were linear over the ranges of 0.5-25 µg/g for stomach and intestine, and 0.1-10.0 µg/g for heart, liver, spleen, lung and kidney.
-The analysis method was successfully applied to tissue distribution study of CBN and Columbianetin after intravenous administration of CBN to rats.
+In this study, a valid and sensitive reverse-phase high-performance liquid chromatography (RP-HPLC) method was established and validated for the determination of columbianadin (CBN) and its active metabolite Columbianetin (CBT) in rat tissue samples.
+Sample separation was performed on an RP-HPLC column using a mobile phase of MeOH-H2 O (75:25, v/v) at a flow rate of 1.0 mL/min.
+The UV absorbance of the samples was measured at the wavelength 325 nm.
+The calibration curves for CBN were linear over the ranges of 0.5-20 µg/g for brain, testes and muscle, 1.0-10.0 µg/g for stomach and intestine, and 0.2-20.0 µg/g for heart, liver, spleen, lung and kidney.
+The calibration curves for CBT were linear over the ranges of 0.5-25 µg/g for stomach and intestine, and 0.1-10.0 µg/g for heart, liver, spleen, lung and kidney.
+The analysis method was successfully applied to a tissue distribution study of CBN and CBT after intravenous administration of CBN to rats.
 The results of this study indicated that CBN could be detected in all of the selected tissues after i.v. administration.
-CBN was distributed to rat tissues rapidly and could be metabolized to Columbianetin in most detected tissues.
+CBN was distributed to rat tissues rapidly and could be metabolized to CBT in most detected tissues.
 Of the detected tissues, heart had the highest uptake of CBN, which suggested that heart might be one of the main target tissues of CBN.
-Concentrations of Columbianetin are obviously higher in digestive system than in other assayed tissues.
+Concentrations of CBT were obviously higher in the digestive system than in other assayed tissues.